Coaching Tool

 What happened?

 What situation am I reflecting on?
 Who was involved?
-What was challenging, surprising, or important?
+What was hard, surprising, or important about it?

 02